RealNickey/pookalam/README.md

 ### Project Description

-Code-A-Pookalam is an interactive web application that generates beautiful Onam Pookalam designs - traditional Kerala flower rangoli patterns.
+Code-A-Pookalam is an interactive web application that generates beautiful Onam Pookalam designs - traditional Kerala flower  patterns.
 Users can upload their photos which get automatically stylized to match the vibrant colors of traditional pookalam flowers and placed at the center of the design.
 The app creates intricate, colorful patterns using geometric shapes and gradients, perfect for celebrating the festival of Onam.

 ## Technical Details